i-super/nutritrack/README.md

 </div>

 <h1 align="center">
-  NutriTrack - Avenue Labs landing page template 🚀
+  NutriTrack - A landing page template 🚀
 </h1>

 NutriTrack is a customizable NextJS and TailwindCSS landing page template that offers personalized styling and easy customization.
 Tailored to provide a minimal design, it allows you to effortlessly create a site that suits your requirements.
 You can easily make use of the components and customize the code to mix and match to suit your needs.